practicalli/neovim/docs/install/neovim.md

 - `ripgrep` fast file contents search (used by telescope)
 - `find-fd` advanced search tool
-- `xclip` x11 clipboard as a provider tools for Neovim copy/paste
+- `xclip` x11 clipboard as a provider for Neovim copy/paste (Linux only)
 - `luarocks` for LSP servers (AstroNvim)

 !!!
 INFO "Treesitter requires a C compiler"